remy/remysharp.com/public/drafts/commit-to-contribute.md

 Many, *many* times in my own code, I've made a single line change, that could be a matter of a few characters and this alone fixes an issue.
 Except, that's never enough.
 In fact, there's usually a correlation between the maturity and/or age of the project and the amount of additional work to complete the change.

-A recent issue in my [Snyk](https://snyk.io) work was fixed with this single line change:
+An issue in my [Snyk](https://snyk.io) work was fixed with this single line change:

 ![one line snyk fix](/images/one-line-change.png)

 In this particular example, I had solved the problem in my head very quickly, and realised that this was the fix.
 Except that I had to then write the test to support the change, not only to prove that it works, but more importantly, to prevent regression in the future.

-Then once that change is in place, my projects (and Snyk's) all use [semantic release](https://www.npmjs.org/semantic-release) to automate releases by commit message.
-And in this particular case, I had to then bump the dependencies in the Snyk CLI and then commit that with the right message format to ensure a release would inherit the fix.
+Then once that change is in place, my projects all use [semantic release](https://www.npmjs.org/semantic-release) to automate releases by commit message.
+And in this particular case, I had to then bump the dependencies in the project and then commit that with the right message format to ensure a release would inherit the fix.

 All in all, the one line fix turned into: 1 line, 1 new test, tested across 4 versions of node, bump dependencies in a secondary project, ensure commit messages were right, and then wait for secondary project's tests to all pass before it was then *automatically* published.